leske42/Foundations/UB/README.md

 char *result = malloc(result_size);
 result[0] = '\0';
 ```
-If `ft_exit` is assumed to return (and it also clearly doesn't modify `result`), dereferencing `result` will happen no matter what.
+If `ft_exit` is assumed to return (and it also clearly doesn't modify `result`), dereferencing `result` will happen on all possible branches of execution.
 That means it *cannot* be a NULL pointer, that means the `if` condition will always be false, so the `if` check can be removed completely.

 I know it looks hard to process at first, and honestly speaking, it made me lose a lot of trust in C language.
 I find the situation super scary.
 As a coder, you *rely* on the compiler.
 You have no other way to get your code to the CPU but through the compiler.
 But the compiler behaves like a very delusional madman.
 Or rather, it behaves perfectly rational in the constrains of its own weird world and the rules of compiler-think.
 But most developers are not aware of compiler-think at all.
 And if the developer and compiler don't speak the same language, then sooner or later, but definitely surely, weird shit will happen.